Lynas: History

+Operations

 Mount Weld

 In May 2009, Lynas was offered funding of $252 million by the Chinese state-owned China Non-Ferrous Metal Mining (Group) Co., which would have taken a 51.6% stake in the company.
 However the deal was scrapped by Australia's Foreign Investment Review Board on concern it would threaten supply to non-Chinese buyers.
 Lynas later raised $450 million in a share sale.

 In November 2010, it signed an agreement with the Japanese rare-earths trading company Sojitz to export €450 million Euros worth of rare-earth minerals from its mine in Mount Weld.

 Crown deposit

 In April 2011, Lynas was attempting to sell its Crown polymetallic deposit (which is particularly prospective for niobium) at Mount Weld to Forge Resources.
-Forge, a company listed on the ASX, also shared the one and only common Director and CEO of Lynas, Nicholas Curtis, (Lynas current CEO is Amanda Lacaze) although former Lynas executive director Harry Wang was also involved with Forge and the transaction.
+Forge, a company listed on the ASX, also shared the one common Director and CEO of Lynas, Nicholas Curtis, (Lynas current CEO is Amanda Lacaze) although former Lynas executive director Harry Wang was also involved with Forge and the transaction.
 In a 2007 Company presentation, Lynas claimed that the Crown deposit was worth $50 billion but have valued it at $20.7 million for sale to Forge.
 Curtis as a director of Forge would receive a 24,000,000 performance shares if the deal between Lynas and Forge proceeds.
 Certain commentators and journalists have called into question the regulatory oversight of the Australian Securities & Investments Commission (ASIC) as to the legality of such a proposal, but were proven to have been uninformed or alarmist because the proposal was always subject to the approval of independent shareholders at an Extraordinary General Meeting (EGM).
 The EGM was cancelled by Lynas after shareholder opposition to the proposal became apparent, and the Crown polymetallic deposit remains owned by Lynas.

 Lynas Advanced Materials Plant

-The Lynas Advance Materials Plant (LAMP) was built near Kuantan, Pahang, Malaysia.
-The LAMP commenced operations in 2012.
+The Lynas Advance Materials Plant (LAMP) near Kuantan, in the Malaysian state of Pahang is the world's largest rare earth extraction plant outside of China.
+The $800 million plant began operations in 2012.
+The plant produces radioactive waste.

+On 5 September 2012, Lynas was awarded a temporary 2-year operating licence by Malaysia's Atomic Energy Licensing Board despite concerns about lack of a long term disposal plan for its waste.
+By February 2023, the plant had produced over one million metric tons of radioactive waste.